[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 35,000 ARB to @Immutablelawyer as retroactive payment for the drafting, review and refinement of this proposal, as well as the managing of the election process itself and ensuring execution of all steps pre-commencement of the term.
 The 35,000 ARB will be delegated to the Immutablelawyer Tally profile for a minimum period of 90 days following receipt of funds.
 This increase is reflective of additional reviews, amendments, and hours allocated for refinement by our team.

-It is important to note that the applicable cap outlined below represents the maximum allowable amount that may be quoted by prospective applicants in the application phase, ensuring that total spending does not exceed this limit.
+It is important to note that the applicable cap outlined below represents the maximum allowable amount that may be paid to prospective applicants in the application phase, ensuring that total spending does not exceed this limit.
 Thus, this is not a guaranteed amount to be paid, but rather the ceiling that cannot be surpassed.

 In response to feedback received, allocations associated with risk have been increased by 20%.
 Additionally, the figures provided below are based on a full 1-year term.
 Should a decision be made not to extend ARDC v2, the funded amount would be capped at a maximum of half the amounts shown.